Alfred Hitchcock Collectors’ Guide: Rich and Strange (1931)

 This is a very funny little film in more ways than one – all intentional, of course.
 There’s such a lot of sound and visual business squeezed into its economical 83 minutes that there’s never a dull moment.
 Cinematography frequently veers over into the Expressionistic, while some quickfire editing often calls to mind montages by Eisenstein.
 All this is allied to so much interesting location and stock footage that it’s often reminiscent of the best of the then fashionable city symphonies.
 Additionally, there are regular insert shots, sometimes lasting only a second or two, but always informing and driving the narrative along.
 In another nod to the silent era, it even makes occasional use of dryly humorous intertitles.

-In the past, various authors have mistakenly ascribed sole authorship of the script to Hitch, Alma Reville and co-writer Val Valentine, citing it as an original screenplay.
+In the past, various authors have mistakenly ascribed sole authorship of the script to Alfred Hitchcock, Alma Reville and co-writer Val Valentine, citing it as an original screenplay.
 In fact, it was based on an eponymous novel by Australian author and journalist Dale Collins, who had previously penned several ship-bound romances.
 The book was published only a year prior to the film, which adapts it extremely closely, aside from Hitch’s brief additional prologue which he found almost customary when adapting existing works.
 However, Charles Barr, in his excellent English Hitchcock (1999), makes a strong case for the possibility of Hitch and Alma having suggested the initial idea to Collins, based on their own honeymoon.
 For starters, they were good friends with the author and his wife, and the names of the novel’s main protagonists, Fred and Emily, are tantalisingly close to Alfred and Alma.

-Cinema Then, Cinema Now: Rich and Strange
+CUNY TV: Rich and Strange

 Betty Amman in Niebezpieczny romans aka Dangerous Romance (1930)